Bystander2/next14_okta_auth/README.md

-This is a nextJs and Okta demo.<br/>
+This is a nextJs and Okta demo.
+Please check the Next_Okta_20240523.docx for details<br/>

 1.Register an account on website: https://developer.okta.com/login/ (Need work email).Instead, we can download "okta for windows"(https://github.com/okta/okta-cli/releases) to resiger an account with personal email.<br/>